webadvanced/takeCommand/readme.md

     //clear form fields
 });

-//getting the reference to the commands from the commands hash commands.updateUserCommand.success( function() {
+//getting the reference to a specific command from the commands hash commands.updateUserCommand.success( function() {
     alert( 'success!' );
 });